 Multiple-Choice Section of the LSAT

 Alternative formats (e.g., paper-and-pencil, braille) are available as testing accommodations.
-Approved paper-based format tests (including braille) for the LSAT multiple-choice sections will be provided only in Prometric test centers and available to candidates located within the United States (including Puerto Rico and the U.S. Virgin Islands) and Canada.
+Approved paper-based format tests (including braille) for the LSAT multiple-choice sections will be delivered in Prometric test centers and are only available to candidates located within the United States (including Puerto Rico, U.S. Virgin Islands, American Samoa, Guam, and the Northern Mariana Islands) and Canada.

 We encourage test takers to familiarize themselves with the list of personal items that are permissible during the LSAT without prior approval from LSAC.